Letter from the Editor: How & Why We Launched Our Business During the Pandemic

 2. The cost of shipping for one product was extremely high.

-Having no money for inventory and very little experience with retail, I remember reading something about Kim Kardashian listing items for pre-sale and how she eliminated risk that way.
+Having no money for inventory and very little experience with retail, I remember reading something about eliminating risk by conducting pre-sales.

-So eventually, we launched Mexico In My Pocket’s Shopify store and listed the red clay pig vase via pre-sale.
-I was nervous and worried about how we would handle the logistics of everything, but it was a success!
+I was nervous and worried about how I would handle the logistics of everything, but once I launched the website it was a success and the sales started happening!

-I was ecstatic.
-For me, this was so much more than a sale.
+For me, this was so much more than making sales.
 It was personal and purposeful.
 It was an opportunity to help the people I cared about so deeply and to help keep our Mexican culture and traditions alive.

-From that moment on, in spite of the hurdles, late night hours, and broken marranitos along the way, I decided we needed to keep going.
-So we began partnering with more and more businesses and artisans and eventually (thanks to Casa Paz’s help) we were also able to donate despensas (pantry baskets) for the artisans.
+From that moment on, in spite of the hurdles, late night hours, and broken pieces along the way, I decided we needed to keep going.
+So we began partnering with more and more businesses and artisans and eventually we were also able to donate despensas (pantry baskets) for the artisans.

 Image: My apartment in Brooklyn.
 This is what it looked like running a business from home during the pandemic.